 Prevention of Cancer

 Vitamin D is extremely essential for monitoring the growth of cells and to facilitate communication between cells.
 Available research has suggested that calcitriol can lower the rate of development of cancer.
-Calcitriol slows the growth and development of new blood vessels in cancerous tissue and reduces proliferation and metastases of cells and this enhances the death of cancer cells.
-Vitamin D is significant in the functioning of 200 human genes and this may be affected when the levels of the vitamin is below optimum.
+Calcitriol slows the growth and development of new blood vessels in cancerous tissue and reduces proliferation and metastases of cells, enhancing the death of cancer cells.
+Vitamin D is significant in the functioning of 200 human genes, and this may be affected when the levels of the vitamin is below optimum.